guelfey/goodbye/README.md

 bye - dead simple GTK/DBus shutdown dialog
 ------------------------------------------

-`Bye` is a simple application that does nothing else but to show a shutdown dialog.
+`bye` is a simple application that does nothing else but to show a shutdown dialog.
 This dialog gives you the choice to
 * shut down your system,
 * reboot your system,